 - Warm weather, keep them watered as needed

 - Cut it back when it starts to flower

 Here’s my daughter’s Pesto Recipe.
-You can freeze this in 1/2 pint containers or whatever size you have on hand (be sure and leave room for the pesto to expand).
+Yes, you can freeze this in 1/2 pint containers, or whatever size you have on hand (be sure and leave room for the pesto to expand).